scssphp/scssphp/docs/docs/index.md

 `unregisterFunction`.

 * `registerFunction($functionName, $callable, $prototype)` assigns the callable value to the name `$functionName`.
-The name is normalized using the rules of SCSS.
-  Meaning underscores and dashes are interchangeable.
+The name is normalized using the rules of SCSS, meaning underscores and dashes are interchangeable.
 If a function with the same name already exists then it is replaced.
 The optional `$prototype` is an array of parameter names.